glouie/jira.nvim/CONTRIBUTING.md

 nvim README.md
 ```

+If you keep [`:set exrc`](https://neovim.io/doc/user/options.html#'exrc') enabled, the repository-local `.nvim.lua` file automatically adds the repo to `runtimepath` and sources `plugin/jira.lua` as soon as Neovim starts inside this directory, so the default keymaps and highlights are available immediately.

-Once Neovim is open, extend the runtime path and load the plugin manually:
+If you prefer not to trust local configs, extend the runtime path and load the plugin manually:

 ```vim
 :set rtp+=/Users/glouie/Library/Mobile\ Documents/com~apple~CloudDocs/learning/nvim/jira.nvim
 :runtime plugin/jira.lua
 ```

 The first command temporarily adds the repo to `runtimepath`, and the second runs the plugin entry point so `require("jira").setup()` executes.
-Repeat these two commands in any new Neovim session.
+Repeat these two commands any time you start Neovim without the local config.
 After loading you can hover over issue keys (e.g. `SPL-12345`) and trigger the configured keymap to test changes immediately.

 ## Environment variables